 NEON offers a variety of research internships for undergraduates during the summer, from helping to design sensor assemblies to testing sampling protocols and analyzing data.
 Interns work alongside staff mentors; and explore career options in weekly professional development seminars and networking events with interns from other scientific programs based in Boulder, CO.
 Interns work 40 hours a week and are paid a competitive salary.
 Airfare and housing are also covered by the program.

-NEON will not be offering undergraduate research internship positions for summer 2018.
-The program will return in future years.
+Please check back in December 2018 for summer 2019 opportunities.
 For other opportunities to work on the NEON project, please consider the seasonal fieldwork opportunities or work-experience internships and co-op internships occasionally posted on the Careers page.

 Broadening participation in science and engineering